You First, Mumma.

 -

-How do I get the Medicare rebate?
-What do I need for the referral letter?The program is a psychology-based program, and as per Medicare requirements, psychoeducation and cognitive-behavioural therapy principles will be consistently integrated each week.
-Therefore, if you have previously seen your GP for a Mental Health Care Plan for concerns such as anxiety, depression, or adjustment difficulties, then you can see your GP to discuss a Referral letter for group therapy sessions (under the Mental Health Care Plan scheme).
-If your GP deems you eligible, they can write you a Referral letter for up to 10 sessions of group therapy under the Better Access scheme (the Mental Health Care Plan scheme).
-You need to have a Mental Health Care Plan in place.
-The referral letter needs to have: Your name, date of birth, and address Your symptoms or diagnosis A statement on whether a mental health treatment plan has been prepared A list of any current medications The number of sessions you are being referred for (as it is a group program, please ask your GP to refer you for 10 sessions of group therapy) Your GP’s name and signature If the letter doesn’t have all this information – sorry!
+What are the requirements for a MHTP/Referral Letter?The program is a psychology-based program, and as per Medicare requirements, psychoeducation and cognitive-behavioural therapy principles will be consistently integrated each week.
+If you have seen your GP for a Mental Health Care Plan for concerns such as anxiety or depression, then you may wish to discuss with your GP a Referral letter for group therapy sessions (under the Mental Health Care Plan scheme).
+If your GP deems you eligible, they may write you a Referral letter for up to 10 sessions of group therapy under the Better Access scheme (the Mental Health Care Plan scheme).
+The referral letter needs to have: Your name, date of birth, and address Your symptoms or diagnosis A statement confirming a mental health treatment plan has been prepared A list of any current medications The number of sessions you are being referred for (as it is a group program, your GP may refer you for 10 sessions of group therapy) Your GP’s name and signature If the letter doesn’t have all this information – sorry!
 But I cannot process your rebate.
 You will need to request your GP amends the letter.
 For group therapy, Medicare allows all ten sessions to be on the one referral letter.
 The group sessions are in addition to individual sessions, per calendar year.
 Information about the Medicare requirements can be found on MBS online Item code 80024.

 -

 Who is the program for?Ideal for first time mums who want to connect with others and build their village.
-Second time (and beyond) Mums are very welcome too!
+Second time (and beyond) Mums are very welcome too.
 Open to women with or without a history of mental health issues.
 Helpful for women who could benefit from some additional mental health support or have a history of adjustment difficulties, anxiety, and/or depression.
-Ideal for women who are planning a physiological birth as some of the education and strategies will be tailored towards this.
-All birth preferences will of course be respected and welcomed, and many of the strategies will be helpful for motherhood regardless of birth preferences and plans.
+Ideal for women who are planning a physiological birth as some of the birth education and strategies will be tailored towards this.
+All birth preferences are of course respected and welcomed, and many of the strategies will be helpful for motherhood regardless of birth preferences and plans.

 -